Learnware-LAMDA/Learnware/docs/start/quick.rst

 Semantic Specification Search
 -------------------------------

-To find learnwares that align with your task's purpose, you'll need to provide a semantic specification, ``user_semantic``, that outlines your task's characteristics.
-The ``Learnware Market`` will then perform an initial search using ``user_semantic``, identifying potentially useful learnwares with models that solve tasks similar to your requirements.
+To identify learnwares that align with your task's purpose, you'll need to provide a semantic specification, ``user_semantic``, that outlines your task's characteristics.
+The ``Learnware Market`` will then perform an initial search based on ``user_semantic``, which filters learnwares by considering the semantic information of your task.

 .. code-block:: python